 When front head support is necessary, soft collars that are not attached to the wheelchair are preferred over stiff collars or forehead strap systems that are anchored to the wheelchair.
 Preliminary data on neck collars tested with child restraint systems show an increase in neck tension with stiff collars.
 The increased neck tension resulted from the bottom of the chin pivoting on the top of a stiff neck collar and stretching the neck during a frontal crash.

 Since stiffer neck collars produced higher neck tensions, it is recommended to use the softest and lightest neck collar that can perform the needed function.

 Forehead straps might result in neck hyperextension during a front collision.
 Avoiding the head from moving forward yet still permitting forward movements with the body because of stretching of the belt or perhaps loose belts or supports could lead to neck extension injury.
 In the event that these kinds of devices are essential when traveling, they need to discharge at the smallest force possible even though offering useful posture support.
 An additional possible problem using forehead straps is they can become misplaced plus slide across and down the neck, causing injury.

-It is always recommended to have a professional for measuring and/or mounting wheelchair headrest equipment.
+Important Note: It is always recommended to have a professional for measuring and mounting wheelchair headrest equipment.
+Products are not transport tested or approved.
+Use is at the user/caregiver’s own risk and should be supervised at all times.
 If you need assistance or have questions regarding the wheelchair headrests or hardware, please feel free to contact us and we will be glad to assist.